 In addition, doctors can be added or drop off the plan any time–even in the middle of the year.
 That means you may have to change doctors.
 This is rare and never happened to me, but it can happen.

-You can change to a different advantage plan only once a year, during the open enrollment period at the end of the year.
+You can change to a different advantage plan only once a year, during the open enrollment period near the end of the year.

 If you move, you would have to select a new plan that covers your new location.
 This special enrollment period allows making this change anytime, but only under the condition that you were moving.